johnathanhuutri/CTFNote/technique/heap/README.md

 ![unsorted-bin-1.png](images/unsorted-bin-1.png)

-Let find the string from the source to know where we get this error from [this source](https://elixir.bootlin.com/glibc/glibc-2.31/source/malloc/malloc.c#L4317):
+Let find the string from the function `_int_free` in source to know where we get this error from [this source](https://elixir.bootlin.com/glibc/glibc-2.31/source/malloc/malloc.c#L4317):

 ```c
 static void _int_free(mstate av, mchunkptr p, int have_lock) {